aws-samples/busy-engineers-encryption-sdk/docs/exercises/1-kms_encryption.rst

 Now use the :ref:`Build tool commands` to deploy your updates.

-.. _Using the encryption context:
+.. _Using the Encryption Context:

-Using the encryption context
+Using the Encryption Context
 ============================

-When encrypting with KMS it's good practice to set an encryption context.
+When encrypting with KMS it's good practice to set an Encryption Context.
 This helps ensure that your code doesn't decrypt data intended for a different purpose, and also helps improve your audit logging.

-One of the difficulties around encryption contexts with KMS is that it's necessary to store the context independently from the encrypted data, as it must be presented when decrypting as well.
-Here we'll just put a type tag on the encryption context, but if you're feeling ambitious we encourage you to try encoding the order ID field in the encryption context as well.
+One of the difficulties around Encryption Contexts with KMS is that it's necessary to store the context independently from the encrypted data, as it must be presented when decrypting as well.
+Here we'll just put a type tag on the Encryption Context, but if you're feeling ambitious we encourage you to try encoding the order ID field in the Encryption Context as well.

-In a later example we'll show you how the AWS Encryption SDK makes it easy to put richer information in the encryption context as well.
+In a later example we'll show you how the AWS Encryption SDK makes it easy to put richer information in the Encryption Context as well.

 Step by step
 ------------

-Adding an encryption context that just has a type field is fairly simple.
+Adding an Encryption Context that just has a type field is fairly simple.
 First, we'll define some constants at the top of the class:

 .. tabs::